SharonLutz/SharonLutz.github.io/software.md

 ### [Background](https://SharonLutz.github.io)  | [Research](https://SharonLutz.github.io/research) | [Software](https://SharonLutz.github.io/software)

 ## Software
-My GitHub page can be found [here.](https://github.com/SharonLutz/software)
+My GitHub repository can be found [here.](https://github.com/SharonLutz/software)

-**pleiotropy** tests for pleiotropic relationships of genetic regions with multiple phenotypes
+**pleiotropy** is an R package that tests for pleiotropic relationships of genetic regions with multiple phenotypes, which is available on my github software repository.

-**Umediation** examines the role of unmeasured confounding in mediation analysis
+**Umediation** is an R package that examines the role of unmeasured confounding in mediation analysis, which is available on my github software repository.

-**SecondaryPhenotype** adjusts for ascertainment bias when testing for genetic associations of secondary phenotypes
+**SecondaryPhenotype** is an R package that adjusts for ascertainment bias when testing for genetic associations of secondary phenotypes, which is available on my github software repository.

-**eQTLpowerRNAseq** runs power calculations for eQTL analysis with no replicates per subject for RNA-seq data
+**eQTLpowerRNAseq** is an R package that runs power calculations for eQTL analysis with no replicates per subject for RNA-seq data, which is available on my github software repository.

-**NPBAT** performs non-parametric population based association test https://sites.google.com/site/genenpbat/home/npbat
+**NPBAT** performs non-parametric population based association test which can be found [here.](https://sites.google.com/site/genenpbat/home/npbat)